Please remember to thank our Page Sponsors by visiting their websites!

 1. What is homeschooling?

-By law, homeschools are separate from public or private schools.
+By law, homeschools in Maine are separate from public or private schools.
 Under Maine law, MRSA title 20-A, §5001-A, sub-§3A.(4), parents must provide a notice of their intent to homeschool their own child (or children).
 Parents take full responsibility for the child while the child is being homeschooled.
 Parents legally direct the education of the child by choosing and adapting curriculum, facilitating the process, and determining academic needs and goals.
 Homeschools are funded exclusively by the parent.
+Homeschooling that is funded by the parent is free from excessive government oversight and regulation.
+If homeschooling is to remain the effective option that it is today, this practice must continue.
+Be sure to read more about the importance of protecting homeschool freedom.

 Yes!
 Many parents have found ways to homeschool and continue to work.
 It does take some thoughtful planning, commitment and sacrifice.
 But because homeschooling takes less time, and isn't restricted to traditional school days and hours, families are able to find plenty of time to devote to homeschooling.
 Be sure to join Working and Homeschooling in Maine for support.